 Picking Out a Crate

-Picking the best crate for your dog can seem tough.
+Picking the best crate for your dog can be a challenge.
 If you are not sure of the best crate to use when crate training a lab puppy, be sure to read our article on the Best Dog Crates for Labrador Retrievers.
 We cover the different types of crates, as well as what to look for in one.

-The important thing to remember is to get one that is big enough, but not so big they can roam around in it.
-Getting a crate with a removable divider is important so you can adjust it as your puppy gets larger.
+The bottom line when getting a crate is to make sure you get one big enough for them to roam around in.
+But remember you don’t want to get one that is oversized, as they may use sections of it as a potty area.
+Getting a crate with a removable divider is helpful so you can adjust it as your puppy gets larger.

 Before Getting Into the Crate

 The last thing you want when crate training a Lab puppy is one with too much energy.
 You want to properly prepare them to go into the crate for both your sake and theirs.
 Don’t force them into an enclosed space when they’re all worked up!
 Labrador Retrievers need plenty of exercise.

 - Going out for a walk or run

 - Playing with them for a few minutes before crating (fetch, chase, etc.)

 Another important thing, when your pup is in the crate, you need to mind their needs.
 Their bodies can only handle so much confinement so be sure you don’t leave them for overextended times.